selabs-ur1/doodle/Readme.md

 And that's it, now you can run your application from other devices using the docker-compose file.
 You only need to check that the device has the rights to access your repository.

-## Create a new microservice and connect it to the former api
+## Create a new microservice and connect it to the api

 Now that we saw how to run the existing app as a cloud-native application, you can create your own microservices to improve the doodle app.
 As an example, we created a new microservice that will give the forecast using an external api.
-We did this microservice as a simple node.js api but you may use any framework that you want.
+We did this microservice as a simple node.js api but you may use the framework that you want.
 Here are some examples on this [page](https://medium.com/microservices-architecture/top-10-microservices-framework-for-2020-eefb5e66d1a2).

 ### Node.js forecast microservice

-Firstly, create a new folder at the root of the project where you will put your microservice.
+First, create a new folder at the root of the project.
+This is where you can put your microservices.
-We use the express framework to create our api and also request module to make request to the external api.
+We used the express framework to create our api and also the request module to make our requests to the external api.

 Our microservice is just a single JavaScript file called server.js with a unique endpoint called forecast.